luski/bookmarks-manager/README.md

 Walker integration is complete!
 See [WALKER_INTEGRATION.md](WALKER_INTEGRATION.md) for detailed usage instructions.

-**Quick Start:**
-1. Run the setup script: `./scripts/setup-walker-integration.sh`
-2. Make sure `elephant` is running
+**Usage:**
-3. Open Walker (your configured keybind)
+1. Open Walker (your configured keybind, usually `Super+Space`)
-4. Type `!` to search bookmarks exclusively, or just search normally to see bookmarks in results
+2. Type `!` to search bookmarks exclusively, or just search normally to see bookmarks in results
-5. Press Enter on a bookmark to open it in your browser
+3. Press Enter on a bookmark to open it in your browser
-6. Select "Add New Bookmark" to add URLs from your clipboard
+4. Select "Add New Bookmark" to add URLs from your clipboard

 The integration uses Elephant's Lua menu system to dynamically query the bookmark database and display results in Walker.